lucas-mior/meta_regex/README.md

 # meta_regex
 Compile time regexes for C.

+## Disclaimer
+This is an exploration: don't use it in production.

 ## Which regular expressions does it support?
 A subset of posix extended.
 See `meta_tests_array.h` to check which patterns are being tested.